Nathan Cooper (Canadian politician): Speaker of the House

-Cooper was elected Speaker of the House in the Alberta Legislature on May 21, 2019.
+Cooper was elected Speaker of the House in the Alberta Legislature on May 21, 2019 and reelected to a second term on June 20, 2023.

+He was nominated for reelection by Minister Nate Horner.
+Horner noted that Cooper that was "an absolute parliamentary and political nerd," and had done "a remarkable job" as Speaker of the 30th Legislature.

 COVID-19 letter controversy

 In 2021, Cooper signed a letter opposing restrictions amid the COVID-19 pandemic.

 Cooper was widely criticized for violating the Speaker's role of impartiality and impeding his ability to moderate debate.
 Former Speaker David Carter has suggested that Cooper should resign or be removed by a motion of non-confidence.

 He later apologized for violating the Speaker's traditional role of impartiality.
-Former Speaker Robert Wanner stated that he believed the apology did not go far enough.
+Former Speaker Robert Wanner stated that while he believed the apology was sincere, it did not go far enough to restore faith in his impartiality.